SrIzan10/vinci/README.md

 It is written, as always, under the [sern](https://sern.dev) framework.

-It is 85% done, with some of the harder commands yet to implement.
+It is 85% done, with hardest commands implemented.

 This is a bot submission for [Converge](https://converge.hackclub.com) and [Summer of Making](https://summer.hackclub.com).